carpentries/workshop-template/index.md

 <p id="accessibility">
   <strong>Accessibility:</strong>
   We are committed to making this workshop accessible to everybody.
+{% if online == "false" %}
-For workshops at a physical location, the workshop organizers have checked that:
+  The workshop organizers have checked that:
 <p>
   <ul>
     <li>The room is wheelchair / scooter accessible.</li>